fpezzati/k8s/readme.md

 Also `journalctl -u kube-apiserver` in case is delivered directly on host.

+When pod doesn't get files that exists, check if volume is correctly mounted.

+Remember:
+- `alias k=kubectl` to shortcut command,
+- `source <(kubectl completion bash)` to get autocomplete about kubernetes.

+Pod named with `-controlplane` as suffix in `kube-system` namespace are static so their manifest can be found in `/etc/kubernetes/manifests/`.

+### Worker node failure
+Check node status, then use `describe`.

+Check for last node's heartbeat, also use `top` or `df -h` to check space and memory.

+Check the kubelet: `service kubelet status`, or by using `sudo journalctl -u kubelet`.
+Check kubelet certs.

+Once the node is fixed, run `ssh <the-node-to-restart> "service kubelet start"` to start node again.

+The `journalctl -u kubelet` is so hard to read, there is too much stuff.
+I didn't perform well here...

 ### Security primitives
 First secure your hosts: use SSH key based authentication. kube-apiserver must be kept secure by configuring proper authentication and authorization services.